mourjo/VMScheduling/README.md

 }
 ```

 ### Greedy scheduler (bonus)

 Develop a scheduler that maximizes revenues.
 It is then important to provide a good tradeoff between energy savings and penalties for SLA violation.
+Justify your choices and the theoretical complexity of the algorithm